stateful/docs.runme.dev/docs/configuration/auto-save.md

 ![Access Runme cloud](../../static/img/configuration-page/runme-cloud-ui-docs.png)

-Here is a video to guide you through accessing your saved output on the Runme cloud.

 ## **Session Outputs**

 Runme uses the session output feature to provide advanced auto-save functionality.
 When auto-save is enabled, Runme captures a complete copy of the original Markdown document and creates the entire Markdown file during the notebook’s execution.